awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromMultiAZDBClusterSnapshot.Restoring.md

 + A snapshot of a Multi\-AZ DB instance deployment with a single DB instance
 + A snapshot of a Multi\-AZ DB cluster

-For information about Multi\-AZ deployments, see [Multi\-AZ deployments for high availability](Concepts.MultiAZ.md)\.
+For information about Multi\-AZ deployments, see [Configuring and managing a Multi\-AZ deployment](Concepts.MultiAZ.md)\.

 **Tip**
 You can migrate a Single\-AZ deployment or a Multi\-AZ DB instance deployment to a Multi\-AZ DB cluster deployment by restoring a snapshot\.